Kia Sportage (China)

-The Kia Sportage (起亚智跑) for the Chinese market is a compact crossover SUV produced by Yueda Kia under the Kia brand.
+The Kia Sportage for the Chinese market is a compact crossover SUV produced by Yueda Kia under the Kia brand.
 The first two generations of the Kia Sportage in China are the same as the international version, while the international third generation was sold in China as the Kia Sportage R and the international fourth generation as the Kia KX5.
 The China-exclusive third generation Kia Sportage was developed as a separate model based on the second generation Hyundai Tucson (sold as the ix35 in China).

 First generation (JE; 2005)

-The first generation Chinese market Kia Sportage was the same as the international version (JE/KM) sold from 2005–2010.
+The first generation Chinese market Kia Sportage (起亚狮跑) was the same as the international version (JE/KM) sold from 2005–2010.
 Production was extended after the discontinuation of the international model, with an extra facelift in 2013 exclusive to China, extending production and sales to 2015.